kedehlsen/lab1-google-cloud-tutorial/README.md

 display your image rather than the image I provided.
 This will evaluate your ability to:

-* Complete the Qwiklab on using Google cloud
+* Complete the lab on using Google cloud
-* Accepting a Github Classroom assignment
-* Checkout out a Git repo
+* Creating a fork of a Git repo
 * Adding a file to the staging (`git add your-file-name.png`)
 * Updating a Markdown file
 * Commiting your changes (`git commit -a -m'your message here'`)